pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 This article explains how to add dates to an event series.

 We will navigate to our personal dashboard by clicking :btn-icon:i-pretix: pretix.eu: in the top left corner of the website.
-We will then select our event in the list of "Your upcoming events" and click :btn-icon:fa3-calendar: Dates: in the sidebar.
+We will then select our event series in the list of "Your upcoming events" and click :btn-icon:fa3-calendar: Dates: in the sidebar.

 ![Page titled "Dates", displaying buttons for creating a single or multiple new dates. ](../../assets/screens/event-series/dates.png "Dates screenshot" )